A startup's story of building a best-in-class web experience.

 Founded in 2015, Truebil is an Indian online marketplace that sells 100% certified used cars.
 With over 1.4 million monthly active users, it's a one-stop solution that includes title transfer, insurance, loans, and service warranties.
 Prospective customers can see individual product pages with images and detailed inspection reports and get vehicle evaluations with the site's "Compare" and "Truescore" features.
 Truebil differentiates its product with rich features, including personalized recommendations based on machine learning, an add-to-favorites feature, a share-a-car feature, and more.

 Truebil is a lean startup with low-frequency, high-value transactions, so it was critical to choose the right platform to prioritize and invest in.

 Truebil identified mobile as their target platform, and they chose the web for their first app, Truebil Lite, because of the web's easy discovery and low friction.
-Web technology provides lower development costs, less data and memory usage, and significantly lower customer acquisition costs than building a native app.
-And by building a progressive web app (PWA), Truebil could get all the perks of the web and the benefits of native.
+Web technology provides lower development costs, less data and memory usage, and significantly lower customer acquisition costs than building an Android/iOS app.
+And by building a progressive web app (PWA), Truebil could get all the perks of the web and the benefits of iOS/Android.

 An in-house team took four months to develop Truebil Lite using React, Django, and Preact (for production migration).
 They set clear guiding principles for the web app based on user goals.
 The experience had to be: